Seifert69/DikuMUD3/README.md

      It's rather cumbersome to do them by hand - I've done three so far. https://en.wikipedia.org/wiki/DOT_(graph_description_language)

-     If Anyone interested in helping out mapping coordinates or generating maps let me know.
+     If anyone is interested in helping out mapping coordinates or generating maps let me know.
      I've been using cMUD to do some test mapping.
 I think I have two young helpers that can assist me with the actual mapping and turning a boring map into a hand-drawn piece of art :)